psmit703/command-line-reminder-email/README.md

 ## Description

 This tool is designed to facilitate a programmatic way of creating and emailing reminders.
+I created it to use as part of a remote Ubuntu 22.04 instance in order to better keep track of bandwidth usage, renewing access tokens, and other important things that may be needed as part of developing programs.
+It requires a small amount of configuration in order to properly set up, but should be a reliable way of sending reminders via email so that they are external to the remote development server.

+&copy; 2024 [Pete Smith](https://www.psmit.dev/).
+This tool is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Usage